kanidm/kanidm/kanidm_book/src/recycle_bin.md

 The recycle bin is a best effort to restore your data - there are some cases where the revived entries may not be the same as their were when they were deleted.
-This generally revolves around reference types such as group membership.
+This generally revolves around reference types such as group membership, or when the reference type includes supplemental map data such as the oauth2 scope map type.

-An example of this is the following steps:
+An example of this data loss is the following steps:

     add user1
     add group1